FlaanKatsu/Bananarchy/README.md

-# Bananarchy™
+# Bananarchy®
-The repository for the source code for the Bananarchy™ game.
+The repository for the source code for the Bananarchy® game.